SvDvorak/svdvorak.github.io/cv.md

 ### PubQ
 December 2017 - October 2019

 Developed new features and helped improve their PubQ platform, a system for restaurants to get digital ordering and their own custom app.
-I developed a new orderflow for new customers, implemented a table booking algorithm, redesigned the back office UI, improved receipt printing and a whole slew of small fixes.
+I developed a new order flow for new customers, implemented a table booking algorithm, redesigned the back-office UI, improved receipt printing and addressed numerous smaller issues.

 *Skills: Typescript, Angular, Ionic, Firebase, Git*
 <br />